nasa-fornax/fornax-documentation/documentation/compute_environments.md

 (compute-environments)=
 # Compute Environments

-The Fornax Science Console offers {ref}`Compute Environments <compute-environment>` which you can select by choosing a container image when starting your server.
+The Fornax Science Console offers compute environments which you can select by choosing a container image when starting your server.
 All the images uses an x86_64 Ubuntu linux system.
 Each compute environment comes pre-installed with JupyterLab extensions as well as one or more Python software environments (or simply, "environments").
 You can customize your experience by installing additional extensions and software.